shikokuchuo/mirai/README.md

 ### Installation

-Install the latest release from CRAN:
+Install the latest release from CRAN or R-multiverse:

 ``` r
 install.packages("mirai")
 ```

-Or the development version from R-universe:
+The current development version is available from R-universe:

 ``` r
 install.packages("mirai", repos = "https://shikokuchuo.r-universe.dev")